 The Office of Management and Budget has released important guidance with answers to some big remaining questions federal employees are likely to have about the hiring freeze.

 The author analyzes the details of the recently announced hiring freeze and also presents some additional questions that he says Trump’s Presidential Memorandum raises.

 The author points out that federal employees take an oath of office as part of their job duties, much like the president does.
-He analyzes the meaning behind this oath as it relates to one’s duties as a federal worker.

 These are seven provisions of the National Defense Authorization Act that federal workers should know about.